 Ready to fly, the Marlin weighs approximately 210-235kgs (460-520lbs) depending on specification so it’s easy to load and unload from the trailer on your own.

 Hovering approx. 30cms (12ins) in the air on its ‘finger’ or segmented skirt, the Marlin flies with great ease.
 This efficiency means that just the skirt ‘tips’ are touching the ground and as a result of this almost frictionless seal, performance is improved and wear reduced.
 Skirt wear is something that first-time owners are often concerned about but in actual fact, is simply not an issue.
 Think of the skirt like the tyres on a car.
 How you drive it and the surface you use it on will effect how long it lasts.
-The Marlin skirt comprises 76 individual segments which has enormous advantages over a ‘bag/loop’ design used on large hovercraft.
+The Marlin skirt comprises 56 individual segments (68 in the Beast) which has enormous advantages over a ‘bag/loop’ design used on large hovercraft.
 Any damage or excessive wear is localised, and quickly and easily repaired – it takes just a couple of minutes to change a segment.
 Being individual segments means the skirt works more effectively and can seal more fully on the land or water which gives the best possible lift and effortless performance.
 The chances are that you'll do whole days cruising without ever having to change a single segment.
 As a guideline, we usually find that most recreational customers using their hovercraft on a mix of land, sand, mud and water will get around two years wear from a skirt, and will use a dozen or so spares during that time.
-New skirt segments are around £9.00 each and can even be repaired if preferred.
+New skirt segments are inexpensive and can even be repaired if preferred.

 Given the unique characteristics of hovercraft, there’s very rarely a straight to a straight question.
 Even perfectly reasonable questions such as ‘How fast does it go?’ or ‘How much will it carry?’ can be challenging to answer.